Skip to content

 return {statusCode = 200, body = {summary = "...", word_count = 142}}

-If your handler returns None, undefined, or nil, the platform will return a 500 error with a null body.
+If your handler returns None, undefined, or nil, the platform returns a 500 error with a null body.
 Always return the full {statusCode, body} structure.

 Error handling